devinit/DIwebsite-redesign/README.md

 ```

 First, bash into nginx, then `curl -sX GET http://consul:8500/v1/catalog/service/blue` to get the ServiceId.
 Followed by `docker-compose -f docker-compose-consul.yml exec consul consul services deregister -id=ab9298cc69bd:blue:8090`

+## 2FA Notes

+We are using [wagtail-2fa](https://github.com/labd/wagtail-2fa/).
+The documentation about which version of this package matching with a specific version of wagtail is terrible.
+You will have to go through all the changelogs or something similar.
+If you intend to upgrade either `Wagtail` or `wagtail-2fa`, we advise you set `DEBUG = False` after running all your tests in debug mode, and test 2FA login as well with debug set off.
+This is because this package attempts to use `wagtail.svg` which keeps changing names in the Wagtail package, and `ManifestStaticFilesStorage` will not throw any errors with `DEBUG = True`.
+So the only way to test that the two packages (Wagtail and wagtail-2fa) are compatible is turning off debug.
+Also, don't forget to `collectstatic` before testing.